Cognigy/Documentation/docs/en/docs/live-agent/installation/migration/redis-sentinel.md

 ---
 title: "Migration guide for Redis Sentinel in Live Agent 4.53"
- slug: "migration-guide-for-setting-up-redis-sentinel-in-existing-live-agent-installation"
+slug: "migration-guide-for-redis-sentinel-in-live-agent"
+description: "This migration guide assists in upgrading the Redis chart to utilize Redis Sentinel for high availability in Live Agent version 4.53 and later versions."
 hidden: false
 ---

 # Migration guide for Redis Sentinel in Live Agent 4.53